lmorenog2021/lmorenog2021.github.io/_posts/2025-11-22-RescuePeople.md

 layout: post
 title: Task 6 - Rescue People
 ---
-# Objective of this task
+## Objective of this task
-We want to do something fun
+We want to test if the blog works